Joram van Klaveren: Biography

-Convert to Islam
+Conversion to Islam

 At 40-years-old, he has said he became a Muslim after writing an anti-Islamic book.
 Van Klaveren was known for anti-Islamic comments: he spoke of "Muslim misery".
-In 2019, in interviews on the occasion of his publishing De afvallige ("The renegade"), which chronicles his search for religion and religiosity, he mentioned that he now accepts Muhammad as the prophet, and said that he had converted to Islam.
+In 2019, in interviews on the occasion of his publishing De afvallige ('The Renegade'), which chronicles his search for religion and religiosity, he mentioned that he now accepts Muhammad as a prophet, and said that he had converted to Islam.

+Van Klaveren is not the first high-profile PVV member to convert to Islam.
+He follows in the footsteps of Arnoud van Doorn, a former Hague-based PVV city councillor who converted in 2013.

-His former political leader Wilders (PVV) said he had never seen Van Klaveren's conversion coming, adding that it was "as if a vegetarian is going to work in a slaughterhouse".
+His former political leader Wilders (PVV) said he had never seen van Klaveren's conversion coming, adding that if van Klaveren had still been with the PVV, he would have had to leave immediately.
 His erstwhile VNL leader Jan Roos added he was equally startled: "Does this flip surprise me?
 Yes, totally."

-Joram Van Klaveren is currently the President of the Anthony Janszoon Association, named after Anthony Janszoon van Salee.
+Said Bouharrou, who serves on the Board of Moroccan Mosques in the Netherlands praised his conversion and said that it was brave that he was prepared to do it in public.